sensu/sensu-docs/content/sensu-go/6.6/plugins/supported-integrations/opentsdb.md

 ---
 title: "OpenTSDB integration"
 linkTitle: "OpenTSDB"
-description: "Use the Sensu OpenTSDB Handler plugin to integrate Sensu with your existing OpenTSDB workflows.
-Read about the features of Sensu's OpenTSDB integration and learn how to get the plugin."
+description: "Use the Sensu OpenTSDB Handler integration to send Sensu metrics to an OpenTSDB server so you can extract, tag, and store Sensu data in an OpenTSDB database."
 version: "6.6"
 product: "Sensu Go"
 menu: